fluidity-money/9lives.so/SECURITY.md

 The following files may be of interest to any would-be security researcher depending on the scope of your audit.

-The DPM is implemented according to a reference at `tests/reference.py`.
+The DPPM is implemented according to a reference at `tests/reference.py`.
 The AMM is implemented according to a reference at `tests/amm_pred.py`.
 Any differences that do not relate to scaling beneficial to the contract should be considered a bug.